IvayloDankolov/advent-2023/README.md

 but it's not really relevant unless you're spending 20 hours brute forcing it - the key insight is the configurations can't really be infinite so this must get stuck on a loop at some point.
 Then you just do some modular arithmetic and jump straight to the final configuration.

 I waste sooo much unnecessary stack allocations cloning grids and only using them for a hashtable key, though.
 You can definitely implement this so much more efficiently, but I got way too lazy.

+### Day 15

+Honestly one of the most directly straightforward ones so far.
+It literally spells out what to do and you just follow it.
+Also one with perhaps the most dramatic differences between part 1 and 2: basically and entire second problem.
+I do like that it not-so-subtly teaches you about hashes and hash maps.

+Now, is using insertion ordered hash maps to do it in amortised linear time perhaps a bit of an overkill?
+Why yes, yes it is.
+But we're all about overkill here.
+Also gives me the chance to fool around with random Rust crates.

+I'm still very much in love with how tightly Rust optimises iterators.
+Having a system language that you can still do some functional programming in without sacrificing performance is very neat.